gerhansquad/salah-app/README.md

 this is salah app
-Hey guys its ya boy Azzaam back at it again with a git push!
+Hey guys its ya boy Ahsan back at it again with a git push!